 In college I combined journalism, art and anthropology classes to create my degree in Documentary Photography.
 Then I worked at a small paper saving money to move to Budapest, Hungary.
-In Budapest, I worked in the Balkans for American magazines, newspapers and NGOs.
+Based there, I worked on stories from the Balkans for American magazines, newspapers, and NGOs.

-In the year 2000, I retuned to the U.S and worked with CITY 2000, a year-long project documenting Chicago.
-For the next eight years I shot magazine assignments, commercial commissions and began a project about at risk kids on Chicago’s Southside.
+In 2000, I returned to the U.S. and worked with CITY 2000, a year-long project documenting Chicago.
+For the next eight years I shot editorial assignments and commercial work.

-I met a priest in the Back of the Yards neighborhood and was drawn to the school he founded, Second Chance.
-Over the next four years I documented a class as they wrestled with the delayed benefits of education versus the instant gratification of life on the street.
-This project was awarded grants from the Illinois Arts Council, the Puffin Foundation and the Chicago Arts Council.
+I also produced a project about at-risk kids on Chicago’s Southside after meeting a priest in the Back of the Yards neighborhood.
+I was drawn to the school he founded, Second Chance.
+Over the next four years I documented one class as they wrestled with the delayed benefits of education versus the instant gratification of life on the street.
+This project was awarded grants from the Illinois Arts Council, the Puffin Foundation, and the Chicago Arts Council.

-From 2005 to 2017 I returned home to Utica, Indiana to photograph my HomeLands project.
-The rural area where I grew up was being transformed from rolling hills and fields into concrete and steel due to the Lewis and Clark Bridge and highway construction project over the Ohio River.
+Throughout that time I regularly returned home to Utica, Indiana, to photograph a project on the transformation of the rural area where I grew up.
+I captured the rolling hills and fields as they turned into concrete and steel for the Lewis and Clark Bridge and highway construction project over the Ohio River.